wmkouw/flda/README.md

 ## Usage
 Repo contains the following folders:
 - __experiment-*__: contains scripts for running experiments reported in the paper.
-- __data__: contains a script for obtaining and processing data used in the paper.
+- __data__: contains the digits, spam, office, imdb and amazon data sets.
 - __util__: contains utility functions and algorithms.

 To start an experiment, call the corresponding experiment function (matlab):